 Each share of Series B Preferred Stock can be converted into equal shares of common stock at the option of the Series B Preferred Stock holder at any time.
 In addition, the Series B Preferred Stock shares are automatically convertible into common shares upon the sale of shares of common stock to the public at a price per share of at least \$4.05 in a firm commitment underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, resulting in at least \$30,000 of proceeds to the Company, net of underwriting discounts and commissions and after which the common stock is listed on an United States national securities exchange.
-Each Series B Preferred stockholder is also entitled to receive the number of common shares equal to the Series B Preferred Stock original issue price divided by the initial public offering price per share.
-In addition, each Series B Preferred stockholder is entitled to receive the number of common shares equal to the accrued dividends on the shares of Series B Preferred Stock divided by the original issue price of the Series B Preferred Stock divided by the initial public offering price per share.
+Each Series B Preferred stockholder is also entitled to receive the number of common shares equal to the Series B Preferred Stock divided by the initial public offering price per share.
+In addition, each Series B Preferred stockholder is entitled to receive the number of common shares equal to the shares of Series B Preferred Stock divided by the original issue price of the Series B Preferred Stock divided by the initial public offering price per share.
+In addition, each Series B Preferred stockholder is entitled to receive the number of common shares equal to the shares of Series B Preferred Stock divided by the original issue price of the Series B Preferred Stock divided by the initial public offering price per share.